coda/strongdm-orb/README.md

-# StrongDM Orb for CircleCI
+# StrongDM Orb for Circleci

 Use this orb to easily install and use the StrongDM command line tools in your CircleCI workflows.